jfm/dotfiles/README.md

 # Dotfiles
-These are the configuration files I currently use for my daily driver setup of i3 etc.
+These are the configuration files I currently use for my daily driver setup of i3 etc on Manjaro linux.

 # Multimonitor support
-I have implemented a manual switching mechanism so that I can switch configuration if I'm at work, at home or just the laptop
+I have implemented a custom couple of scripts to handle screen setup for work, home and just on the laptop.
+It does not work with docking/undocking yet though

 # Components
 * [i3-gaps](https://github.com/Airblader/i3)